vattay/WuF/README.md

 ### Pre-requisites:
 - Psexec.exe available on command computer.
 - Psexec on PATH.
-- Folder accessible to all target computers, usuall a network share.
+- Folder accessible to all target computers, usually a network share.
 - "Run as Administrator" on Windows Vista and 7.

 The controller will perform windows update operations on a batch of computers.
 It maps a Windows Update action to a list of computer names.